Darvitz2/Archipelago/worlds/pokemon_bw/docs/roadmap.md

 - Xtransceiver being required to see certain story sequences (with some of them giving items)
   - Also, dynamic Xtransceiver item that automatically adds the correctly gendered version to the game
 - Relic castle room filling with sand unlockable via an item
-- Dowsing Machine as a hard requirement for hidden items
 - Free fly destination
 - An NPC in Accumula Town telling you some information about the world